dhain/wsgi_lite/README.rst

 a sub-app.
 Otherwise, just call ``closing()`` on them as soon as you allocate them.

+**Don't**, however, call ``closing()`` on objects that don't belong to your function.
+If you didn't allocate it, closing it is somebody else's job.
+In particular, you don't need to call ``closing()`` on any WSGI  or WSGI Lite response bodies, because ``lighten()`` takes care of that for you, and you'll end up double-closing things.

 Okay, so *that* was the bad news.
 Not that bad, though, is it?
-You need another decorator, and you need to pay a little bit of attention to the order of resource closing.
+You need another decorator, you need to pay a little bit of attention to the order of resource closing, and you need to register your own objects (and *only* your objects) for closing.
 That's it!

 Really, the rest of this section is all about what will happen if you *don't* use the decorator, or if you try to do resource cleanup in a standard WSGI app